 Not sure of your schedule yet?
 Sign up for an audition and contact Dr. Bhasin to adjust your audition time if needed.
 All brass and woodwind players should prepare two (2) contrasting excerpts; a lyrical selection in a slow or moderate tempo, and a technical selection in a faster tempo, each between 90 seconds and 2 minutes in length (a single piece with contrasting sections, between 3-4 minutes in length, is also acceptable).
 These selections can be from the standard solo or etude repertoire for your instrument.
 Memorization is not required.
 Excerpts from major works for wind ensemble or orchestra are also acceptable.
 Selected chromatic and major scales may be asked; a sight-reading excerpt will be provided.

-Percussionists should prepare one excerpt each on at least two (2) different instruments (snare drum, timpani, and/or mallets).
-CONTACT DR. BHASIN to arrange access to percussion instruments for pre-audition practice!
+Percussionists: visit the Emory Percussion page for audition information and CONTACT DR. BHASIN to arrange access to percussion instruments for pre-audition practice!
 Instruments will be provided, but students should bring their own sticks and mallets.
 String Bassists, Harpists, and Pianists are also part of standard instrumentation in the Emory Wind Ensemble, and may audition using any of the standard solo or etude repertoire for your instrument.
 Selected chromatic and major scales may be asked; a sight-reading excerpt will be provided.

 All students are evaluated on the basis of tone quality, intonation, technique, rhythmic precision, musicianship, expressiveness, and reading ability.

 Audition for Membership in the Emory Wind Ensemble